 There is no vendor-neutral distance table mapping the applicable Hazard Distance for any given projector.
 Such a table is not possible to create, as it would provide a too broad range which would create confusion for cinema operators and installers.
 Moreover, there are commercial considerations that come into play and make it challenging to try and produce such a document.

 There are many variables that contribute to the HD, it is not only based on brightness but also influenced by the light source, the light pattern, and the hot spot distribution – among other factors.
-The HD depends on different parameters that are often unique to each projector model, such as projector chip size, type of lens, the spectrum of the emitted light, uniformity of the exit pupil, etc. It might be possible to create a set of graphs to help broadly assess the HD for any given projector, but there will still be instances where two similar projectors from two different manufacturers have a different HD.less details
+The HD depends on different parameters that are often unique to each projector model, such as projector chip size, type of lens, the spectrum of the emitted light, uniformity of the exit pupil, etc. It might be possible to create a set of graphs to help broadly assess the HD for any given projector, but there will still be instances where two similar projectors from two different manufacturers have a different HD.

 Where can I find relevant safety information for any given projector?